PSG swoop for Ugarte to boost midfield

-Ugarte, 22, has signed a five-year deal with the French champions who reportedly paid a transfer fee in the region of 60 million euros ($65.3 million) to ward off interest from Chelsea.
+Ugarte, 22, has signed a five-year deal with the French champions who paid a transfer fee of 60 million euros ($65.3 million) to ward off reported interest from Chelsea.

 The defensive midfielder began his career with Fenix in Montevideo before moving to Portugal to join Famalicao.
 He was soon snapped up by Sporting and spent the past two seasons with them.